-The report, titled Risk Capital in Wisconsin: A Progress Report for 2006, says a total of $102.9 million in early-stage risk capital activity was tracked in Wisconsin last year, an increase of 54 percent over 2005.
+The report, titled “Risk Capital in Wisconsin: A Progress Report for 2006,” says a total of $102.9 million in early-stage risk capital activity was tracked in Wisconsin last year, an increase of 54 percent over 2005.
 The market includes angel networks, individual angel investors, informal angel groups, and early-stage funds.

 That figure bodes well for the state’s attempts to attract higher amounts of later-stage venture investments, according to Joe Kremer, director of the Wisconsin Angel Network.
 In recent years, the state has made some incremental process in attracting venture investments, but backtracked in 2006 as venture financing declined from $69 to $61 million, according to the report.

 In developing future prospects for venture capital, Kremer referenced the baseball analogy first used by Tom Still, president of the Wisconsin Technology Council.

-I think Tom has a great analogy that in order to have the major leagues, you need to have the minor leagues to feed it, Kremer said.
-We’re creating a farm system that will eventually feed the major leagues.”
+“I think Tom has a great analogy that in order to have the major leagues, you need to have the minor leagues to feed it,” Kremer said.
+“We’re creating a farm system that will eventually feed the major leagues.”

 The state is building that “minor league” infrastructure with the help of angel investment tax credits made available under Act 255.
-The program is designed to stimulate investment in small technology businesses with high growth potential by providing state tax credits to those who invest in companies that are qualified by the Wisconsin Department of Commerce
+The program is designed to stimulate investment in small technology businesses with high growth potential by providing state tax credits to those who invest in companies that are qualified by the Wisconsin Department of Commerce.

 Program funding for the 2007-09 biennium is on the forthcoming agenda of the Legislature’s Joint Committee on Finance.
 Gov. Jim Doyle is seeking to increase the $3 million annual allocation in angel and early-stage investment by $2.5 million, increase from $1 million to $2 million the cap on angel investment in any one company, and allow unawarded tax credits to be awarded in subsequent years.

 Joint Finance already has failed to fund a proposed Venture Center, but David Ward, president and founder of NorthStar Economics, noted that Act 255 was enacted in 2003 with bipartisan support.

-I think there still is bipartisan support for this, he said.
-I think it helps to have these [angel capital] numbers, but I also think it helps to have companies growing and creating jobs in this state.
+“I think there still is bipartisan support for this,” he said.
+“I think it helps to have these [angel capital] numbers, but I also think it helps to have companies growing and creating jobs in this state.”